Brittdrog/Drogemoller_lab_website/content/authors/slyle/_index.md

 #- Alumni
 ---

-Sarah is an undergrad student at the Univeristy of Manitoba currently pursing a Genetic Honours Co-op degree.
-Under the supervision of Dr. Drögemöller she is studying genetic variants associated with polycystic ovary syndrome and their role in treatment outcomes of patients.
+Sarah was a Genetic Honours Co-op student in the Drögemöller lab, where she focused on identifying genetic variants associated with polycystic ovary syndrome and their role in treatment outcomes of patients.
+In her current role as a lab technician, she is developing polygenic scores that can be applied in the context of pharmacogenomics.